ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 thoughtful as he read the titles on the jewel cases: Megastructures, Man vs.
 Wild, How It's Made.

-He hoped that Hero would appear and engage with him about the DVDs, which Brent felt represented the wealth and control of Hero's interests: he was someone who made time to sit in his living room and learn about hundreds of orthogonal subjects.
+He hoped that Hero would appear and talk with him about the DVDs, which Brent felt represented the wealth and control of Hero's interests: he was someone who made time to sit in his living room and learn about hundreds of orthogonal subjects.
 This same living room that was currently full of a of other, less